armbian/documentation/docs/User-Guide_Advanced-Configuration.md

 xrandr --listmonitors
 ```

 Then, calculate the VESA CVT mode line.
-The following command does this for the a custom resolution of 1440x900.
+The following command does this for a custom resolution of 1440x900.

 ```sh
 cvt 1440 900